HPC-NRW/advanced-git/episodes/09-forking.md

 Update the copies of your `main` branch after the successfull merge of the pull request.

+You can do this with the UI of the hosting service, but try to use the command line.

 :::: solution
 After the merge request is complete, you need to update your `main` branches from *upstream*
 ```bash